QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

    \sum_i w_1^i(\epsilon) & = w_1(\epsilon)
    \end{aligned}

-Consumers also own shares in  a firm that operates the technology for converging nonnegative amounts of the time :math:`0` consumption good one-for-one into a capital good :math:`k` that produces
+Consumers also own shares in  a firm that operates the technology for converting nonnegative amounts of the time :math:`0` consumption good one-for-one into a capital good :math:`k` that produces
 :math:`A k^\alpha e^\epsilon` units of the time :math:`1` consumption good